 A poor-quality air compressor hose can reduce the overall efficiency of your air compressor.
 Simultaneously, a perfect air compressor hose can take a so-so air compressor to the next level.
-This may seem like a simple accessory, but it has a large effect on your machine’s overall performance.
+This may seem like a simple accessory, but it significantly affects your machine’s overall performance.

-To help you decide on the best air compressor hose for your needs, we reviewed 10 of the most popular hoses currently on the market.
-We also wrote a complete buyer’s guide, which will help you sort through the factors that go into choosing the perfect hose.
+To help you select the best air compressor hose, we reviewed 10 of the most popular hoses on the market.
+We also wrote a complete buyer’s guide, which will help you sort through the factors in choosing the perfect hose.

 |Best Overall||Good Year 12674 Rubber Air Hose||

 The 10 Best Air Compressor Hoses

 1. Good Year 12674 Rubber Air Hose – Best Overall